Easy One Piece Crochet Cardigan (Free Pattern) – Amimono

 You’ll work one large back panel using stitch patterns provided (complete with stitch diagrams), then add stitches for the sleeves, add space for the neck opening and then finally the two fronts of the cardigan.
 The seam along the side of the cardigan and bottom of the sleeve will join the cardigan together.
 The result?
 A sleek, two-seam crochet cardigan that feels handmade but polished.

-- Skill Level: Advanced Beginner – if you can chain, single crochet, and double crochet, you can make this.
+- Skill Level: Intermediate – if you can chain, single crochet, and double crochet, you can make this.
+The hardest part is reading the pattern.

 - Construction: One large piece with two seams.